Upscaling from ab initio atomistic simulations to electrode scale: The case of manganese hexacyanoferrate, a cathode material for Na-ion batteries: Computational methods

 \subsection{MLIP training and hybrid Grand Canonical Monte Carlo (GCMC) -- MD simulations}

 In the second phase, hybrid Grand Canonical Monte Carlo--Molecular Dynamics ($\text{GCMC-MD}$) simulations were carried out on $\text{MnFe-PBA}$ under varying sodium chemical potentials to model the (de)sodiation process, utilizing the Large-scale Atomic/Molecular Massively Parallel Simulator ($\text{LAMMPS}$) \cite{ref23}.
 These simulations involve sodium ion insertion and deletion (grand canonical exchanges), as well as translational Monte Carlo ($\text{MC}$) moves, allowing efficient sampling of partially (de)sodiated structures and further enriching the training dataset.
 The machine-learning interatomic potential ($\text{MLIP}$) employed is the Moment Tensor Potential ($\text{MTP}$) \cite{ref14, ref24}, which leverages the MaxVol algorithm \cite{ref16} to evaluate the novelty---quantified by the extrapolation grade ($\gamma$)---of each sampled structure relative to those already present in the training set.
-A level 12 $\text{MTP}$ model was used to reach the balance between accuracy and computational cost.
+A level 12 \text{MTP} model constructed using 634 parameters with a cutoff radius of 5~\text{\AA} was used to reach the balance between accuracy and computational cost.

+Fully (de)sodiated structures (x=0, 2) were the input structures to perform GCMC-MD at various sodium chemical potentials.
 At each time step, the $\text{MLIP}$ computes atomic forces and the $\gamma$ value of the newly generated structure.
 If $2 < \gamma < 10$, the structure is flagged for subsequent $\text{DFT}$ calculations; if $\gamma > 10$, the current $\text{MLIP}$ is deemed unreliable, and the $\text{GCMC-MD}$ simulation is halted.
-Selected structures are then evaluated using $\text{DFT}$ to obtain reference energies, forces, and stress tensors.
+Selected structures are then evaluated using single-point $\text{DFT+U}$ calculations to obtain reference energies, forces, and stress tensors.
+During the calculation, only the electronic optimization was performed while the atomic positions (ionic coordinates) and cell parameters remain fixed.
 To prevent contamination of the training set by highly unphysical structures, we impose screening criteria: structures with forces exceeding 150 $\text{eV}/\AA$ or energies above 0 $\text{eV}$ are discarded.
 The screened $\text{DFT}$ dataset is then used to expand and retrain the $\text{MLIP}$, improving its predictive capability in previously undersampled regions of configuration space.

 The $\text{GCMC-MD}$ protocol proceeds in alternating cycles, where a phase of 4,000 $\text{NPT}$ time steps (with a timestep of 0.4 $\text{fs}$) is followed by 1,000 grand canonical exchange attempts and 500 $\text{MC}$ moves The $\text{NPT}$ simulation phase serves to relax the system following sodium insertion or removal, ensuring structural equilibration and thermodynamic consistency.
 This hybrid sampling strategy efficiently explores the configurational space.
 The active learning loop is repeated until MaxVol selects no new configurations, indicating that the $\text{MLIP}$ has achieved sufficient coverage of the relevant phase space.